In Short

-For business owners who enter contracts, following specified timelines is crucial for the smooth operation of your agreement.
+For business owners who enter into contracts, following specified timelines is crucial for the smooth operation of your agreement.
 The phrase “time is of the essence” carries significant weight in commercial agreements, signalling strict deadlines for certain contractual obligations.
 Failing to meet these deadlines can lead to disruptions in:

 - business operations;